EverettNC/ALPHAWOLF/BUSINESS_MODEL_FREEDOM.md

 **We will always:**
 - Keep consumer agents free and downloadable
 - Protect user privacy as a fundamental right
-- Improve the free tier with enterprise revenue
+- Improve the consumer tier with enterprise revenue
 - Be transparent about our business model
 - Remember why we started: **people were forgotten**